geomagpy/magpy/README.md

 Our general approach relies on a frequency separation.
 Higher frequencies are removed and lower frequencies define the Sq variation.
 This is a general feature of many sq-variation separation techniques and also forms the basis of our approach.
 For frequency separation we are decomposing the original signal into "frequency" bands using an empirical mode decomposition technique (EMD).
-For this purpose we are using the python package [emd] (https://emd.readthedocs.io/en/stable/index.html).
+For this purpose we are using the python package [emd](https://emd.readthedocs.io/en/stable/index.html).
 Geomagnetic data is non-stationary, highly dynamic, and contains non-sinusoidal contributions.
 In comparison to other Fourier-transform based decomposition techniques, which basically determine a set of sinusoidal basis functions, EMD is perfectly suited for such data sets and isolates a small number of temporally adaptive basis functions and derive dynamics in frequency and amplitude directly from them.
 These adaptive basis functions are called Intrinsic Mode Functions (IMF's).